rmjarvis/TreeCorr/docs/patches.rst

      (See :ref:`Comparison with other implementations <Comparison>` below.)

-* ``kmeans_alt`` specifies whether to use an alternate iteration algorithm similar to K-Means, which often produces somewhat more uniform patches.
+* ``kmeans_alt`` specifies whether to use an alternate iteration algorithm similar to k-means, which often produces somewhat more uniform patches.

-  This alternate algorithm specifically targets minimizing the rms inertia rather than the mean inertia, so it tends to lead to patches that have a smaller final rms than the regular K-Means algorithm.
+  This alternate algorithm specifically targets minimizing the rms inertia rather than the mean inertia, so it tends to lead to patches that have a smaller final rms size than the regular k-means algorithm.

   This is not the default algorithm because it is not provably (at least by me) stable.
 It is possible that the iteration can get into a failure mode where one patch will end up with zero objects.
-The regular K-Means provably cannot fail in this way.
+The regular k-means provably cannot fail in this way.

   So if you care especially about having very uniform patch sizes, you might